eurekaclinical/eureka-client/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 ## What does it do?
 It is a library for accessing Eureka!
 Clinical Analytics REST APIs from Java applications.
-It provides two REST API clients for managing user profile information for deployments of Eureka!
-Clinical that use its built-in authentication and user profile microservices:
+It provides two REST API clients:

 EurekaClient.java: for web clients to call Eureka REST APIs via the eureka-webapp proxy.
 EurekaProxyClient.java: for Java applications to call Eureka REST APIs directly using eureka-service.